OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-01.md

 ## Philippians 1:5

-because of your partnership in the gospel from the first day until now,
+due to your partnership in the gospel from the very first day until now,

 ## Philippians 1:6